 There are many Nikkei Boomers who are coming into retirement age, and there are many Nikkei community groups who could use volunteer help — a win/win situation for everyone!

-Bill Watanabe writes from Silverlake near downtown Los Angeles and can be contacted [email protected] expressed are not necessarily those of The Rafu Shimpo.
+Bill Watanabe writes from Silverlake near downtown Los Angeles and can be contacted [email protected] Opinions expressed are not necessarily those of The Rafu Shimpo.